 “It is a great privilege to take on the delivery of this aim and grow a veterinary school that is truly embedded within an institution that embodies the development of the environment and agriculture and which will be a unique offering in the UK’s veterinary education space.”

 Professor Wayne Powell, Principal and Chief Executive of SRUC, said: “The appointment of someone of Jim’s calibre and experience is vital in supporting our growth agenda in this essential area.

 “He is a critical element of the new school’s set-up in order to support our contribution to the development of Scotland’s natural economy as a driving force behind the promotion of resilience, diversity and sector fit among our veterinary graduates, embedding them in real-world experience and practice from the outset.

 “We have already made a number of key appointments in 2022 and they have all shared their excitement in our sense of purpose and mission and we hope to continue that trend with the next tranche of vet school posts.”

 In addition to the Head of Veterinary Education, SRUC will be seeking to recruit several other key posts.
 The first of these - the Director of Veterinary Partnerships - will lead on developing and managing a portfolio of partner clinical practices and animal enterprises to support the educational needs of students.

 Other senior posts within the School, and recruitment of year one veterinary lecturers, will soon follow.

-Further information on the Head of Veterinary Education post is now available on the SRUC jobs page.
+Further information on the Director of Veterinary Partnerships post is now available on the SRUC jobs page.